 For those who don’t have a lot to spend or aren’t sure whether they’re interested in astronomy, binoculars are a great choice.
 They can be used for terrestrial purposes, take up very little space, and since there is a far larger market for binoculars than telescopes, they tend to be very cheap.

 Binoculars are also a great choice to complement a telescope for more experienced stargazers, as they have wide fields of view and the setup time is effectively zero.
 In fact, some astronomers observe using only binoculars!
-So, we’re going to discuss best binoculars for astronomy that you can choose for a budget less than $150.
+So, we’re going to discuss the best binoculars for astronomy that you can choose for a budget of less than $150.